 Crunchy Tortillas

-In so many places I've eaten Huevos Rancheros simply heat a corn tortilla and throw it on a plate.
+So many times I've eaten Huevos Rancheros, the restaurant simply heats a corn tortilla and throws it on a plate.

 Flabby and flavorless.

-I had to fix that, so I did it by soft frying them in oil until the edges just begin to crisp.
-You want the center to remain rather soft so you can cut into it, don't want a tostada, you want a cooked tortilla.
+I fixed that, by soft frying the tortillas in oil until the edges just begin to crisp.
+You want the center to remain rather soft so you can cut into it.
+You don't want a tostada, you want a cooked tortilla.

 So this is step 2 to Ultimate.